Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 Half a second behind them, travelling much too fast for the eye to follow and still accelerating hard, the Bruiser anti-ship missile struck its target amidships.

 "*Good kill!"* somebody yelled.
-The celebration was *not* premature---the Hunter ship had been broken in half, and both those halves were on fire and disintegrating, as dead as dead could get.
+The celebration was *not* premature - the Hunter ship had been broken in half, and both those halves were on fire and disintegrating, as dead as dead could get.

 There was a broadcast in the clear. "*Allied units, Myrmidon is above the red line.
 Much appreciated.*"